hedning/nix-bash-completions/README.md

 The script also depends on `sed` being in the path.

-## Installation on NixOS
+## Installation

+On NixOS you need `programs.bash.enableCompletion = true;` in `configuration.nix`.
+For other systems you need bash to source all files in  `~/.nix-profile/share/bash-completion/completions/`.

-You need `programs.bash.enableCompletion = true;` in `configuration.nix`.
-Then you can install it with `nix-env -i -f default.nix` until the `nix-bash-completions` package makes it to stable.
+Then you can install it from the cloned git repo with `nix-env -i -f default.nix`, or pull it down using the 17.09 small channel: `nix-env -iA nix-bash-completions -f https://nixos.org/channels/nixos-17.09-small/nixexprs.tar.xz`.

 ## Attribute path completion